Fanfic: The North Remembers

 Stannis: "Ramsay Bolton will pay, will pay and pay dearly.
 I will rip apart the Dreadfort until no stone stands upon another, until the flayed man is nothing more than a memory, until the name of Bolton is only uttered as a curse and a vengeance upon these lands, on this, you have my word."

-Villainous Breakdown: Littlefinger.
-After five long books of meticulous, continental-wide planning and political manipulation, he finally starts losing his cool when the Burned Men attack the Eyrie.
+- Villainous Breakdown: Littlefinger.
+After five long books of meticulous, continental-wide planning and political manipulation, he finally starts losing his cool when the Burned Men attack the Gates of the Moon.
 Which culminates in him coming face-to-face with his former love, Lady Stoneheart.

 Varys: "I may lie in everything else, but I do not lie in this.
 I am the only one, have always been the only one, working to save the realm"

 - What the Hell, Hero?: Jaime Lannister calls out on the Brotherhood Without Banners for their utter hypocrisy and desire for seeing him dead, thinking that he's the source of all of their problems.
 Also counts as a Call Back to Sandor's earlier speech to the Brotherhood before his trial.

 - Chapter 42 With a little manipulation from Varys, Cersei has Roslin Frey and the Westerlings executed, despite Jaime's best efforts.
 This action causes many noble houses to defect from the Lannisters to the Targaryens